scao53/shiyacao.github.io/_pages/disability-etiquette.md

 * Call a person by their first name only when you extend this familiarity to everyone present.
 * Don’t patronize people who use wheelchairs by patting them on the head.
 * Don’t be embarrassed if you happen to use common expressions that seem to relate to the person’s disability such as “See you later” or “I’ve got to run.”
 * When planning events involving disabled people, consider their needs ahead of time.
-If there’s a potential barrier, like a flight of stairs, narrow doors, or an inaccessible restroom, reach out and discuss the situation with them in advance.
+If there’s a potential barrier, like a flight of stairs, narrow doors, an inaccessible restroom, or noise exposure, reach out and discuss the situation with them in advance.
 * If you have a question about access, always ask it and don’t assume you already know the answer.

 ### When you're with a wheelchair user: